 - He is the first to translate Bharathidasan’s seven narrative poems namely Sancheevi Paruvatthin Saral, Puratchikavi, Kathala Kadamaya, Kadal Mel Kumizhikal, Thamizhachiyin Katthi, Irunda Veedu and Nalla Theerppu.

 - He has authored several Tamil books on the history and culture of Tamilnadu.
 “Thamizhar Nagarikamum Panpaadum”, published in 1973, reprinted several times due to its immense popularity, elaborately deals with almost all the aspects of ancient Tamils from the Sangam age upto the modern era.
 It is a work of cultural anthropology which is followed as either a text book/ reference book in many universities of Tamilnadu.
 It is a much sought after book by candidates appearing for IAS and IPS exams.

 Translations of Purananuru, Pathitruppathu, Naladiyar, Thirikadukam, Inna Narpathu, Iniyavai Narpathu, Kalavazhi Narpathu, Naanmanik Kadigai, Thirukkural, Muthollayiram, Vaakundaam Nal Vazhi and Thiruvampaavai, Thiruppavai are all ready for publication.
-His goal is to accomplish translating the entire collection of Tamil classical literature into English.
+His goal is to accomplish the translation of the entire collection of Tamil classical literature into English.

 Professor Dakshinamurthy has won several awards for his contribution to the cause of Tamil.
 The Government of Tamilnadu has honored him twice.
 He is the winner of the prestigious Bharathidasan Award(2003), Nalli-Thisai Ettum Translation award(2012), Kalaignar Porkili Award(2013) and lifetime-achievement awards from several Tamil Sangams and institutions.

-This blog is dedicated to his service to the Tamil language.
 To learn more about him and his works, please go through the various sections of the blog.

 Copyright (c) 2015 Sangampoetry All Rights Reserved.